rafkamicheldaou/foundation-model-stack/README.md

 ![Torch Compile](assets/torch_compile.png)

-## Structure and contents of this Repository
+## Structure and Contents of This Repository (Reproducibility Instructions)

 * `Benchmarking` Colab notebook that contains: Initialization of the Bamba model architecture, and benchmarking code for both performance and accuracy.
 The notebook is designed to run sequentially — each cell is arranged in the order of execution.
 You can open and run it in Google Colab with no additional setup.